chrisgahlert/gradle-dcompose-plugin/README.md

 ## Dynamic host ports

-When linking containers, you have the option to not specify a host port.
+When linking services, you have the option to not specify a host port.
 Instead Docker will automatically choose a host port for you.
-In order to access this host port later on, you can reference them from the container definition:
+In order to access this host port later on, you can reference them from the service definition:

 ```gradle
 dcompose {